Internet-Draft | Intel profile | March 2025 |

 The tee.pceid

-extension enables the Attester to report the (TBD:pceid-description) as Evidence
+extension enables the Attester to report the PCEID as Evidence and the RVP to assert an exact-match Reference Value.¶

 The $tee-pceid-type